Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

 - **In `Expr`:** Arrays are allocated per-pixel and only exist during the evaluation of that pixel.
 They cannot share data between pixels.
 - **In `SingleExpr`:** Arrays are allocated once per filter instance and persist across frame evaluations.

+> [!IMPORTANT]
-  - **Important Note:** Due to VapourSynth's parallel frame processing, frames may be processed out of order or simultaneously.
+> Due to VapourSynth's parallel frame processing, frames may be processed out of order or simultaneously.
 Arrays should **not** be used for inter-frame communication or accumulation, as this will produce non-deterministic results.
   - Array values are preserved in intra-frame resizes and reallocations.
   - **Example:**
     Do note that comments are not allowed in the expression, therefore the example is only for demonstration purposes.
 To actually run this example, for each line everything after `#` should be removed.